 A mini-guide to Chengdu: China’s lesser known gem

 Chengdu is China’s lesser known gem.
 It has secrets that the rest of the world does not yet know, ripe to be explored and savoured.
-Infused with history and culture, Chengdu is set on the 2,000 year-old Silk Road and it has a totally different feel from other cities and towns in China.
-One of the distinguishing features of Chengdu is the fact that it manages to effortlessly combine the feel of a cosmopolitan, up-and-coming city whilst still being a historically unique destination.
+Infused with history and culture, Chengdu is set on the 2,000 year-old Silk Road and a trip to Chengdu has a totally different feel from other Chinese cities.
+One of the distinguishing Chengdu attractions is the fact that it manages to effortlessly combine the feel of a cosmopolitan, up-and-coming city whilst still being a historically unique destination.
 From Giant Panda breeding to face-changing opera; we have put together six of the things that make Chengdu stand out from the crowd and why it should be included in your guide to China.

 Regarded as a symbol of valiance and peace, Giant Pandas are China’s national treasures.
-Pandas are just as cute in real life as you imagine them to be, but unfortunately, they are an endangered species, with approximately only 1,000 wild pandas left living in their natural environment.
-The Giant Panda Research Base has long been the reason for visitors to Chengdu, and quite rightfully so.
+The Chengdu Panda are just as cute in real life as you imagine them to be, but unfortunately, they are an endangered species, with approximately only 1,000 wild pandas left living in their natural environment.
+The Giant Panda breeding research base has long been the reason to visit Chengdu, and quite rightfully so.
 Nothing can beat seeing these cuddly bears going about their daily, rather lethargic, business.
 At the Chengdu research base and during certain times of the year you can also see these furry bundles in baby form – they are adorable.
-During a Chengdu tour, just an hour or so outside of Chengdu, it’s also possible to visit the Dujiangyan Panda Centre and even spend a day volunteering, which if you are lucky, holds the possibility of holding one of these sooty-eyed creatures.
+During a Chengdu tour, just an hour or so outside, it’s also possible to visit the Dujiangyan Panda Centre and even spend a day volunteering, which if you are lucky, holds the possibility of holding one of these sooty-eyed creatures.

 In 2010 Chengdu was awarded the title of City of Gastronomy by the UN Scientific and Cultural Organization, becoming the first Asian city to do so and only the second in the world (the first being Popayan, Colombia).
 Chengdu is the capital of the Sichuan province, and the Sichuanese technique, one of China’s four major styles of cooking, reigns supreme.
 First-hand experience of the taste explosions on offer is necessary as you would struggle to recreate any of the tongue tingling dishes outside of China.
 For example, when making the classic mapo tofu (spicy bean curd) the bean curd should be made from organic beans produced in northeast China, as the tofu here is the most fresh and tender.
 The peppercorns should come from Hanyuan county in the southwest of Sichuan, as they are known for their lasting taste.
 The broad bean paste should be from Pixian country, which is viewed as being the ‘soul’ of Sichuan cuisine.
 Yet, even apart from this triangle of key ingredients it takes almost another 20 more to even begin to adequately produce a dish of mapo tofu.
 What is better than sampling the delights of local cuisine in its real home?